Powerlifting Australia: The Board

 The Board comprises up to five Directors with three Directors elected under Rule 33 and two Directors appointed by the first 3 Director.
-The Board appoints a Chairman and deputy-Chairman with each holding a term of one year, but may be appointed.
-The Chairman and deputy-chairman will each hold office for a term of one year but may be re-appointed.
+The Board appoints a chairman and deputy-Chairman with each holding a term of one year, but may be appointed.
+The chairman and deputy-chairman will each hold office for a term of one year but may be re-appointed.
 A chairman and deputy-chairman can only serve in those positions for a maximum of 6 years.

-Annual General Meeting

-An Annual General Meeting shall be held in accordance with the provisions of the Corporations Act 2001 (Cth) and the Constitution and on a date and at a time and venue determined by the Board.